 - Flaked almonds

 - Pumpkin seeds

 - Coconut flakes

-Add the curry powder, cumin, turmeric, paprika and garam masala, and fry for a couple of minutes until fragrant
+- Add the curry powder, cumin, turmeric, paprika and garam masala, and fry for a minute until fragrant

-Add the tinned tomatoes and continue to cook for another 10 minutes
+- Add the tinned tomatoes and spinach continue to cook for another 10 minutes

-Serve alongside rice, and scatter over fresh coriander, flaked almonds, pumpkin seeds or coconut flakes
+- Serve alongside rice, and scatter over fresh coriander, flaked almonds, pumpkin seeds or coconut flakes, if desired

 Disclosure: This posts contains affiliate links to Amazon.
 If you click through and purchase any of the products, a small percentage will come to me, with no extra cost to you!
 This income will go towards the running of this blog – thank you.